mbenson025/take-a-hike/README.md

 <br>
 <br>
 Concept:
-As an avid outdoor person, I wanted to go to a website that gives me high level park information when I select a park that I wanted to checkout.
+As an avid outdoor person, I want a website that gives me high level park information/location/weather for an ideal hiking trip.
 <br>
 <br>
 Roles: